Urbine/PostWizardX3/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](./LICENSE)
 [![Code style: ruff](https://img.shields.io/badge/code%20style-ruff-000000.svg)](https://github.com/astral-sh/ruff)

-> **An Open-Source Proof of Concept for Content Publishing Automation**
+> **Archived Project: WordPress Content Management System with ML**
 >
-> PostWizardX3 is an open-source **reference implementation** exploring automation patterns for
+> PostWizardX3 is a feature-rich content management system designed for WordPress-based content websites.
-> content ingestion, classification, and publishing workflows built around WordPress.
+> It provides tools for automated content ingestion, machine learning classification, and publishing workflows.
 >
-> The project originated as part of a larger internal system that has since been discontinued.
-> Rather than letting the engineering work disappear, it has been open-sourced as a learning
-> resource and architectural showcase.
+> This project is no longer maintained but remains available as a reference implementation.

 ---

 ## 🚦 Project Status

-**Status:** Proof of Concept / Reference Implementation
+**Status:** Archived / Not Maintained

-This repository is provided strictly as a **technical proof of concept**.

-- ✅ Demonstrates real-world automation and orchestration patterns
+This repository is preserved for reference and educational purposes only.

-- ✅ Codebase is functional and internally consistent
+- ✅ Fully functional codebase with multiple integrated components
+- ⚠️ No longer actively maintained or supported
-- ⚠️ APIs and workflows may change without notice
+- ⚠️ Dependencies may be outdated
-- ❌ No production guarantees
-- ❌ No committed roadmap or maintenance promise
+- ❌ No security updates or bug fixes

-The project is **not an actively developed product**.
-Users are encouraged to fork and adapt the codebase for their own needs.
+- ❌ Not recommended for production use without significant updates

 ---

-## 🎯 Intended Audience
+## 🎯 Key Features

-This project is primarily intended for:

-- Developers studying automation-heavy system design
+- **Content Management**
+  - Automated WordPress post creation and management
+  - Video content processing and classification
+  - Thumbnail management and asset handling

+- **Machine Learning**
+  - Content classification using scikit-learn
+  - Natural language processing for content analysis
+  - Model training and evaluation tools

+- **Workflow Automation**
+  - Batch processing of content
-- Engineers exploring WordPress REST–based publishing workflows
+  - Scheduled publishing
-- Readers interested in applied ML within real-world content pipelines

-It is **not** intended to be used as a production-ready or supported system.
+  - Content synchronization

+## 🛠️ Technical Stack

+- **Language**: Python 3.11+
+- **ML Stack**: scikit-learn, NLTK, NumPy, SciPy
+- **Web**: aiohttp, requests, BeautifulSoup4
+- **WordPress**: REST API integration
+- **Build & Tools**: Ruff, uv

 ---

 ## 📌 Project Overview

+PostWizardX3 is a comprehensive content management system designed for WordPress, with a focus on content websites.
+It provides a complete pipeline for:
-PostWizardX3 is a Python-based automation framework demonstrating how a complex content publishing pipeline can be orchestrated around WordPress.
-While the original use case focused on **affiliate content**, the architectural patterns are broadly applicable to automation-heavy publishing systems.
+**affiliate content**, the architectural patterns are broadly applicable to automation-heavy publishing systems.